Roma Tre University

-Roma Tre University (Università degli Studi Roma Tre) is an Italian public research university in Rome, Italy, with its main campus in the Ostiense quarter.
+Roma Tre University (Università degli Studi Roma Tre) is an Italian public research university in Rome, Italy.
+All its offices and departments are located in the Ostiense district area.

 Founded in 1992 by the Ministry of Public Education, under the request of several professors of the Sapienza University of Rome, it was the third public university to be established in the metropolitan area of Rome.
-The university comprises 8 schools and 12 departments, enrolling 35,338 students and having 1,370 academic and professional staff.
-At present, the university offers 54 undergraduate degree programs, 75 master's degree programs, 16 doctoral schools and five PhD programs.
 It is the second-largest university of Rome by enrollment and one of the largest research-based institutions in the country.

 History

 The idea of founding a third university in Rome was flagged in the middle 1980s when the Ministry of Public Education formed a committee of inquiry into higher education to deal with a perceived emergency in university enrollments in Rome.
 After much debate, a future campus location was selected in what was a semi-industrial part of the city and it was decided that the future university be named with a number in chronological order.
-Roma Tre University, was formally established in 1992 under the name Terza Università degli Studi di Roma (Third University of Rome).
+Roma Tre University, was formally established in 1992 under the name Terza Università degli Studi di Roma ('Third University of Rome').
 One of the milestones for Roma Tre, since its foundation, as well as a guideline for its development, was its incorporation in the surrounding area, characterised by the reclamation of old buildings and school premises, transformed into facilities for study and research.

 Pope Francis visited the university, Rome's youngest, on February 17, 2017.

 Organization and administration

+The university comprises 8 schools and 12 departments, enrolling 34,763 students and having 1,370 academic and professional staff.
+At present, the university offers 54 undergraduate degree programs, 75 master's degree programs, 16 doctoral schools, and 5 PhD programs.

 The Rector, the Vice Rector, the Academic Senate and the Board of Governors are the main governing bodies of the university, which are responsible for setting university policy and development strategy.
-The statute also provides for a University Executive Committee, the students' representative council, the Council of Faculty Deans and a University Ombudsman.
+The statute also provides for a University Executive Committee, the students' representative council, the Council of Faculty Deans, and a University Ombudsman.

 The Rector is the official representative of the university.
-As well as calling and chairing meetings of the Academic Senate, the Board of Governors and the University Executive Committee, the Rector supervises the university's teaching, scientific and service structures, and gives appropriate guidance.
+As well as calling and chairing meetings of the Academic Senate, the Board of Governors, and the University Executive Committee, the Rector supervises the university's teaching, scientific, and service structures, and gives appropriate guidance.
 The Rector also acts as ombudsman for the teaching and research autonomy of academic staff.
 The current Rector is Prof. Massimiliano Fiorucci.